 Every Thursday I send an email with three quick tips to brighten your day and help you and your family lead a more natural life.
 Want to get it?

 Baby’s got a lot going on in that little noggin!
-Here are two foods you can eat to support brain growth.
+Here are two foods to support brain growth.
 Plus, a free visual birth plan.

-Baby’s weight is closing in on 4 pounds, and he’s about 18 inches in length.
-In other words, he’s been working hard!
+Baby is closing in on 4 pounds, and he’s about 18 inches in length.
+Yep, your little butternut squash is working hard!

-Upstairs, baby’s brain is working it too, establishing the trillions of connections, or synapses, between neurons.
+Upstairs, baby’s brain is working it too, establishing the trillions of connections—or synapses—between neurons.
 Sound intense?
 I’m sure it is!
-Which is why baby’s starting to sleep more hours each day as well—not that you would know it from all the jabs and kicks you’re probably feeling.
+Which is why baby’s starting to sleep more hours each day—not that you would know it... from all the jabs and kicks you’re probably feeling.

 Now, you and I both know that every part of baby’s development is miraculous.
-But when you get into the details of brain development, the complexity and precision is mind-boggling.
+But when you get into the details of brain development, the complexity and precision are mind-boggling.